RedHatOfficial/ansible-role-rhel10-e8/README.md

 Ansible Role for Australian Cyber Security Centre (ACSC) Essential Eight

 Profile Description:
-This is a draft profile for experimental purposes.
-This draft profile contains configuration checks for Red Hat Enterprise Linux 10
+This profile contains configuration checks for Red Hat Enterprise Linux 10
 that align to the Australian Cyber Security Centre (ACSC) Essential Eight.
 A copy of the Essential Eight in Linux Environments guide can be found at the
 ACSC website: